Definition of Net Operating Income

 Some of the advantages are given below:

-- NOI helps in understanding and analysing the value of an income-generating property/ business cash-generating unit etc.
+- NOI helps understand and analyze the value of an income-generating property/ business cash-generating unit etc.

-- It helps investors to distinguish and identify better investment opportunities with a less worthwhile investment.
+- It helps investors to distinguish and identify better investment opportunities from less worthwhile investments.

-- It also helps in understanding cash flows generating from the asset.
+- It also helps in understanding cash flows generated from the asset.

 - NOI tracks and presents the operating efficiency of the asset managed.

-- NOI compares different properties, whether owned by the same owner or by competitors.
+- NOI compares different properties, whether owned by the same owner or competitors.

 Disadvantages